Want to take quizzes and track your credits?

 Leaders of the inpatient psychiatric unit recognized the need for better communication and collaboration with community services for outpatients.
 Too often, patients discharged from inpatient care did not successfully transition to care in the outpatient facility or community service site to which they were referred.
 Frequently, these patients would experience a psychiatric deterioration and require readmission.
 Leaders believed that better communication and improved relationships among inpatient and outpatient care providers and community service providers would help prevent these transition issues.

-Faculty of the Center for Appreciative Practice facilitated a two-day event focused on application of AI towards this goal.
+Faculty of the Center for Appreciative Practice facilitated a two-day event focused on application of appreciative inquiry towards this goal.
 A total of 50 attendees gathered for three hours each day; attendees included physicians, nurses, representatives of community services groups, members of a mental health advocacy group, and individuals who had used inpatient services at the health system in the past.

 STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works